“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 If you experience difficulties during the application process, contact the Admissions Team on 01204 903394 or firstname.lastname@example.org

 As an international student you are not allowed to study this course because of the restrictions on your visa.

 We offer a wide range of full-time courses in lots of different subjects, many of our courses start in September and January.
 If you would like to see what courses are available please visit our Course Search.

-We use a variety of teaching and learning methods including timetabled classes with your tutor, as well as workshops, small group and individual practical activities.
-You’ll be expected to study independently and take responsibility for managing your own learning time.
+We use various teaching and learning methods, including timetabled classes with your tutor, workshops, and small group and individual practical activities.
+We'll expect you to study independently and take responsibility for managing your own learning time.

-In terms of assessment, you’ll be expected to complete a number of short, manageable assignments, including a 20-minute observed micro-teaching session.
+In terms of assessment, we'll expect you to complete a number of short, manageable assignments, including a 20-minute observed micro-teaching session.

 |Level one||Coursework 100%|

 |Level one||Guided independent study 80%, Scheduled learning and teaching activities 20%|

 The university will use all reasonable endeavours to deliver your course as described in its published material and the programme specification for the academic year in which you begin your course.
 The university considers changes to courses very carefully and the university will minimise any changes.
 Please be aware that our courses are subject to review on an ongoing basis and changes may be necessary due to legitimate staffing, financial, regulatory and academic reasons.
 The content of course modules and mode of associated assessments may be updated on an annual basis.
 This is to ensure that all modules are up-to-date and responsive to employment and sector needs.
 The published course material and the programme specification contain indicative ‘optional modules’ that may be subject to change due to circumstances outside of our control.
 For this reason, we cannot guarantee to run any specific optional module.